Treatment guidelines for MOG antibody disease have not been established. The following are possible treatments in the management of an acute event.

 Plasma Exchange (PLEX)

-PLEX is often recommended for moderate to aggressive forms of TM and ON, as is very often the case with MOG Antibody Disease, if there is not much improvement after being treated with intravenous steroids.
+PLEX is believed to work in autoimmune CNS diseases through the removal of specific or nonspecific soluble factors likely to mediate, be responsible for, or contribute to inflammatory-mediated organ damage.
+PLEX is often recommended for moderate to aggressive forms of TM and ON, as is very often the case with MOG antibody disease, if there is not much improvement after being treated with intravenous steroids.
 If presenting symptoms are severe, PLEX may be initiated concurrently with steroids.
-There have been no prospective clinical trials that prove PLEX’s effectiveness in MOG Antibody Disease, but retrospective studies of TM treated with IV steroids followed by PLEX have shown a beneficial outcome.
+There have been no prospective clinical trials that prove PLEX’s effectiveness in MOG antibody disease, but retrospective studies of TM treated with IV steroids followed by PLEX have shown a beneficial outcome.
 PLEX also has been shown to be effective in other autoimmune or inflammatory central nervous system disorders.
 Early treatment is beneficial – PLEX is typically started within days of administering steroids, very often before the course of steroids has finished.
 Particular benefit has been shown if started within the acute or sub-acute stage of the myelitis or if there is continued active inflammation on MRI.

 Other Acute Treatments